An environment conducive to play.

 Our Childcare Facility is also a Long Day Care Queensland Government Approved Kindergarten Program Provider which operates 48 weeks of the year from 7.30am- 5.30pm Monday – Friday.

 Our centre aims to create a nurturing, caring environment for all children and their families.
 We aim to provide an environment conducive to play.

 Play is the way children make sense of their world, and is the natural way they learn.
-We follow the Early Years Learning framework and the Queensland Kindergarten Learning Guidelines each with 5 major learning outcomes for all of the children at our centre.
+We follow the Early Years Learning framework with 5 major learning outcomes for all of the children at our centre.

 The program and the environment are carefully arranged so that children have access to a range of resources that challenge to develop new skills or practise recently acquired ones.